 If you feel that traditional wedding vows are a bit stuffy for you, why not go for a funnier, yet equally sentimental approach?
 For example:

 “I, XXX, take you XXX, to be my husband/wife and my Netflix partner in crime for as long as we both shall live – I even promise to watch Pretty Little Liars with you even though it’s the worst show ever made.
 I promise to love you even when you won’t let me play Call Of Duty, and cherish you even when we can’t agree on what takeaway to get.”

 “I promise to always leave the loo seat up.
 I promise to make you breakfast in bed every weekend.
 I promise to create a life for us of unexpected and strange adventures.
 I promise that I will love you for ever.”

 “I promise to care for you in sickness and in health, unless it is self‐inflicted or two o’ clock in the morning: not to kick you when you are snoring; and to care for your prize collection of comic books.”

-” I promise that I will always let you win arguments (even if I know I am right!), to always let you, to buy you flowers once a week (even if I have nothing to apologise for), and to agree to disagree on which cake is better.
+” I promise that I will always let you win arguments (even if I know I am right!), to buy you flowers once a week (even if I have nothing to apologise for), and to agree to disagree on which cake is better.
 It’s lemon drizzle obviously, not red velvet cake.”